Harold Gilman: Early life and studies

-Harold John Wilde Gilman was the second son and one of the seven children of Emily Purcell Gulliver (1850–1940) and John Gilman (1840–1917), curate of Rode.
-Though born in Rode, Somerset, Gilman spent his early years at Snargate Rectory, in the Romney Marshes in Kent, where his father was the Rector.
+Harold John Wilde Gilman was the second son and one of the seven children of Emily Purcell Gulliver and John Gilman, curate of Rode, Somerset.
+Though born in Rode, Gilman spent his early years at Snargate Rectory, in the Romney Marshes in Kent, where his father was the Rector.
 He was educated in Kent, Abingdon School in Berkshire, from 1885 to 1890, in Rochester and at Tonbridge School, and for one year at Brasenose College in Oxford University.

-Although he developed an interest in art during a childhood convalescence period, Gilman did not begin his artistic training until after his non-collegiate year at Oxford University (cut short by ill health) and after working in the Ukraine as a tutor to a British family in Odessa (1895).
+Although he developed an interest in art during a childhood convalescence period, Gilman did not begin his artistic training until after his year at Oxford University (cut short by ill health) and after working in Ukraine as a tutor to a British family in Odessa (1895).
 In 1896 he entered the Hastings School of Art to study painting, but in 1897 transferred to the Slade School of Fine Art in London, where he remained from 1897 to 1901, and where he met Spencer Gore.
 In 1902 he went to Spain and spent over a year studying Spanish masters.
 Velázquez and Goya as well as Whistler were major early influences.

 Marriages

-At this time he met the American painter Grace Cornelia Canedy (1869–1965), they had both been copying Velázquez in the Museo del Prado in Madrid.
+At this time Gilman met the American painter Grace Cornelia Canedy; they had both been copying Velázquez in the Museo del Prado in Madrid.
 They married on 7 February 1903 in the garden of the United States consulate in Toledo, Spain.
 The couple settled in London (apart from a visit to her family in Chicago, when Gilman ducked pressure to join the Canedy family business).
-They had five children, of whom three survived, Elizabeth (born in London 19 January 1904), Hannah (born 4 February 1905 in Chicago), and David Canedy (born on 20 September 1908, at Letchworth Garden City in Hertfordshire).
+They had five children, of whom three survived, Elizabeth (born 19 January 1904, in London), Hannah (born 4 February 1905, in Chicago), and David Canedy (born 20 September 1908, at Letchworth Garden City in Hertfordshire).
 The family address at this time was 15 Westholm Green, Letchworth.
 Grace Gilman left him in 1909, taking her three children to Chicago.
 The couple were later divorced.

-Harold Gilman was married, for the second time, to (Dorothy) Sylvia Hardy formerly Meyer (1892–1971), an artist he had met at Westminster and who had studied with him since 1914.
+Harold Gilman was married, for the second time, to (Dorothy) Sylvia Hardy (formerly Meyer), an artist he had met at Westminster and who had studied with him since 1914.
 She had their child in December 1917 and they married on 20 April 1918, on learning that Gilman's divorce had been finalised.
 After Gilman's death, in 1921 Sylvia married Leofric Gilman, his brother.